 The Palisades plant is safe and the reactor vessel meets all current NRC requirements.
 Palisades is committed to the health and safety of everyone in the community, including our families and friends in the public as well as our own employees.
 As part of that commitment, we have a rigorous inspection and evaluation program in place to ensure our reactor vessel meets or exceeds all NRC requirements, even in the most unlikely scenarios.

 Entergy's unrelenting commitment to nuclear safety extends beyond the plant’s boundaries.
 Palisades has a detailed plan for responding in the unlikely event of an emergency that could affect the public.
 We test the plan regularly with the participation of local and state response organizations.
 As part of this constant state of readiness, information booklets about emergency planning are updated and sent to residents within a 10 mile radius of Palisades every year.
-Read more in the 2013-2014 Palisades Emergency Preparedness booklet.
+Read more in the 2019 Palisades Emergency Preparedness calendar.